|"Vivacious Lady" (1938).|

 Hattie McDaniel is even around to do a classic double-take.
-There is a wonderful scene on the train back to New York, when Rogers and Bondi are in adjoining compartments crying their eyes out, and Floyd Shackleford has a meaty role as an overly sympathetic porter who brings them together.
+There is a wonderful scene on the train back to New York, when Rogers and Bondi are in adjoining compartments crying their eyes out, and Floyd Shackelford has a meaty role as an overly sympathetic porter who brings them together.
 It's the supporting roles like this that make this such a wonderful film.
 There are also many corny '30s touches that fans will appreciate, such as, after all the men have done wolf whistles at Rogers, an owl does the same, and a recurring bit with Murphy beds falling at inopportune (and ultimately opportune) moments.

-|Ginger Rogers wowing the crowd|
+|Ginger Rogers wowing the crowd in "Vivacious Lady."|

 Below is the famous "slapping" scene with Ginger Rogers and Frances Mercer from "Vivacious Lady":